pennydy/pennydy.github.io/_pages/research.md

 # Conference Presentations
 - Pan, D.,  & Degen, J. (2024).
 A computational model for projection inferences in clause-embedding predicates.
 Poster presented at CAMP 2024.
 Stanford, CA.

+- Lu, J., Pan, D., and Degen, J. (2024).
+Evidence for a discourse account of Manner-of-Speaking islands.
+Talk presented at LSA 2024.
+New York, NY.

 - Pan, D., & Degen, J. (2023).
 Towards a computational account of projection inferences in clause-embedding predicates.
 Talk presented at the 45th Annual Conference of the Cognitive Science Society.
 Sydney, Australia.

 - Pan, D., Lu, J., & Degen, J. (2023).
 Can Manner-of-Speaking Islands be Rescued Through Discourse Foregrounding?
 Short talk presented at CAMP 2023.
 Los Angeles, CA.